Help Center

 If this font seems familiar, your eyes are not deceiving you.
 Since Windows 8 was introduced in 2012, it has been the default font in Notepad.

-I must confess, when I was younger, I used to wonder why Notepad used this typewriter-style font that differs from the fonts used in other text editors such as Microsoft Word.
+I must confess, when I was younger, I used to wonder why Notepad used this typewriter-style font that differed from the fonts used in other text editors, such as Microsoft Word.
 Now, in hindsight, it seems obvious that this is because many programmers use Notepad to edit their code.

 However, Consolas has proportions closer to normal text than traditional monospaced fonts like Courier, enabling a more comfortable experience when reading through lots of text.